kenberkeley/vue-state-management-alternative/README.md

 > [Chinese README - 中文说明](./README-CN.md)

-`.sync` is deprecated in Vue 2.x, which may be inconvenient in a way
+`.sync` is deprecated in Vue 2.x (**UPDATE:** a castration edition is back in `v2.3`)
-Especially for the case that `prop` passed shallowly, you may have to write more code
+Especially for the case that `props` passed shallowly, you have to write more verbose code
-The docs mention using `v-model` as a [hack](http://vuejs.org/v2/guide/components.html#Form-Input-Components-using-Custom-Events) which sounds hardly elegant
+The docs mentioned using `v-model` as a [hack](http://vuejs.org/v2/guide/components.html#Form-Input-Components-using-Custom-Events) which sounds hardly elegant
 Also, the official solution `Vuex` is not suitable for independent components
 We all know **one-way data flow** is a best practice
 but development efficiency, maintainability, simple and straight-forward should all be taken into consideration